Hamdard University: Faculty of Pharmacy

 In 2001, the Faculty of Pharmacy introduced an innovative B.Pharm., MBA program combining Pharmaceutical and Management Sciences for the first time in Pakistan.
-It has the support of two major faculties of the university: Pharmacy and Management Sciences.

 Keeping in view the changing global trends and advances in pharmaceutical sciences, the Pharmacy Council of Pakistan and Higher Education Commission have upgraded the pharmacy syllabi and introduced an advanced program of Pharm.D. extending over five years.
-It is a professional doctoral program that is designed to prepare practitioners and researchers who can provide patient-oriented pharmaceutical care in contemporary settings including community practice and hospital environment.

-In the light of the recommendation of the Pharmacy Council of Pakistan and Higher Education Commission, the Faculty of Pharmacy, Hamdard University, has adopted Pharm.D. as the basic degree in pharmacy.

 HIPS – Karachi

 Hamdard Institute of Pharmaceutical Sciences, Karachi offers a Doctor of Pharmacy (Pharm.
-D.) degree to the students who complete their five-year education from the institution.
-HIPS – Karachi provides education to the students in collaboration with Hamdard University Hospital, Taj Medical Complex (a 300-bed hospital), K.V.
-Social Security Hospital, SITE (a 335-bed hospital), and the 50-chair Hamdard Dental Hospital.
-The students work and gain experience in Pharmacy Stores, Pharmacies, Cardiac Care Unit, Intensive Care Unit, Emergency, General Medicine Ward, Blood Bank, and Laboratories.
-They are evaluated for attachment by the submission of projects, ward reports, and presentations.
+D.) degree.
+HIPS – Karachi provides education to the students in collaboration with Hamdard University Hospital, Taj Medical Complex, K.V.
+Social Security Hospital, SITE, and the Hamdard Dental Hospital.

-The teaching faculty for HIPS – Karachi includes five professors, 10 assistant professors, and 11 lecturers.

 HIPS – Islamabad

 Hamdard Institute of Pharmaceutical Sciences, Islamabad offers its Pharm.
-D. degree in collaboration with Federal Government Services Hospital (FGSH) in Islamabad.
-This is a 508-bed hospital with over 500 doctors working in 27 specialities.
-The hospital has an average daily turnover of over 2000 patients.
+D. degree in collaboration with Federal Government Services Hospital in Islamabad.
 The students have the opportunity to interact and visit the 27 allied dispensaries attached to the hospital.

-The teaching faculty for HIPS – Islamabad includes two professors, one associate professor, seven assistant professors, nine lecturers, and 11 teaching assistants.
-Laboratories for the campus includes a Basic Medical Sciences Laboratory, a Pharmaceutical Chemistry Laboratory, a Pharmaceutics Laboratory, a Pharmacognosy Laboratory, an Industrial Pharmacy Laboratory, and a Quality Control (QC) lab.
-Students are evaluated for attachment by the submission of projects, ward reports, and presentations.

 Campus facilities

 Student accommodation

 For the undergraduate students of the Main Campus, Karachi, five hostels are provided.
 One girls' hostel and four boys' hostels serve as dormitories for the undergraduate students of the Faculty of Engineering Science and Technology, the Faculty of Easter Medicine, the Faculty of Management Sciences, and the Faculty of Health and Medical Sciences.
 The hostels in the vicinity of Main Campus, Madinat al-Hikmah are: